pareto-xyz/pareto-theta-vault-v1/README.md

 Compile contracts with `yarn compile`.
 Run Tests with `yarn test`.

+There is 100% test coverage, that is, all external and internal functions within Pareto have at least 1 test.
+However, we are sure our tests could be improved.
+If you have suggestions, please reach out to us via email (team@paretolabs.xyz), Twitter (@paretoxyz) or Discord.

 ## Citations

 This code is heavily based on Ribbon v2's [implementation](https://github.com/ribbon-finance/ribbon-v2).
 Additionally, we incorporate feedback from Ante Finance's [review](https://mirror.xyz/antefinance.eth/B7tmf4E20rzoy4ZIMd4n4Xls3vTOwjx0O4ZpYewO6l4).